matteobecchi/timeseries_analysis/README.md

  * the height of the peak is at least half the value of the maximum;
  * the relative uncertanty over the fit parameters is smaller than 0.5.
 6. Finally, the fit with the best score is chosen.
 If only one of the two converged, that one is chosen.
 If none of the fits converges, the iterative procedure stops.

+## Aknowledgements
+The comments in the code wouldn't have been possible without the help of ChatGPT.